Deadline for Summer 2019 applications is April 15th. — The application process is closed. We are no longer accepting resumes for the Summer program.

 – Jane Hood (Fall 2018)

-Please submit resume and cover letter to the Director of Human Resources at firstname.lastname@example.org and include INTERNSHIP in the subject line.
-No phone calls please.
-Applicants are encouraged to respond as soon as possible.
-Applications without a cover letter will not be considered.
+Please submit your application and resume to the Director of Human Resources at email@example.com and include INTERNSHIP in the subject line.
 Common Cause strongly encourages those from historically under-served, underrepresented or marginalized communities to apply.

 ABOUT COMMON CAUSE: